 If you have two cooks at any one time in the kitchen you need 48 inches (122cm) of clearance between two runs of units.
 Now when they say two cooks in my mind this means two people in the kitchen at the same time.
 Someone might be cooking while someone else is chopping vegetables or making a snack.
 What I’m saying is that if it’s a family kitchen then 48 inches is probably the clearance you want.
 Plus there's no problem with clashing door swings.

-4. Run of units opposite a table
+4. Kitchen dimensions for a run of units opposite a table

 This is the scenario that’s applicable to a galley or L shaped arrangement opposite a table.